GiyoMoon/EVE-js/README.md

 `/srv/config` is a folder which includes the `config.json` file.

 `/srv/mcserver` is the folder which includes the Minecraft server.
 It has to include a `.jar` file called `server.jar`.

-# Planned features
-## [In progress] Permissions
-It should be possible to give different Discord users different permissions like the permission to only start and stop the server.